voicegain/platform/declarative-ivr/README.md

 This folder contains an AWS Lambda python script that together with Voicegain Telephony Bot API offers an easy method for building simple to moderately complex IVRs.

+The declarative IVR has built-in logic for re-prompts and confirmations, making it easier to develop the IVR app logic.

+## Files
+* LICENSE.md - MIT license
+* declarativeIVRLambda.py - the python code to be deployed on AWS Lambda
+* outbound-survey-ivr.yaml - sample IVR definition in YAML format
+* outbound-survey-ivr.json - JSON file converted from the above YAML
+* twilio-dial-outbound.py - sample python script that makes an outbound call and connects it to Voicegain Telephone Bot API

-## The declarative YAML for specifying IVRs - actions
+## The declarative YAML for specifying IVR: actions

 Below are examples of all available IVR actions: